KomputeProject/kompute/README.md

 We are currently developing Vulkan Kompute not to hide the Vulkan SDK interface (as it's incredibly well designed) but to augment it with a direct focus on Vulkan's GPU computing capabilities.
 [This article](https://towardsdatascience.com/machine-learning-and-data-processing-in-the-gpu-with-vulkan-kompute-c9350e5e5d3a) provides a high level overview of the motivations of Kompute, together with a set of hands on examples that introduce both GPU computing as well as the core Vulkan Kompute architecture.

-## Your First Kompute (EXTENDED)
+## Your First Kompute (Extended Version)

-We will now show the [same example as above](#your-first-kompute-simple) but leveraging more advanced Kompute features:
+We will now show the [same example as above](#your-first-kompute-simple-version) but leveraging more advanced Kompute features:

 1. Create a set of data tensors in host memory for processing
 2. Map the tensor host data into GPU memory with Kompute Operation